Kidney Bean Soup

 After it’s smooth, return it to the heat and let it simmer for another minute or two just to warm up and get all the flavors combined.
 Taste it for salt and pepper and serve it up!

 The recipe called for a quick guacamole to use as a topping.
 It was great with the soup.
+The key is to make it chunkier than a normal guacamole.

 The soup itself is spicy but not crazy spicy.
 Just a nice gentle heat.
 But it does have tons of flavor from the cumin and veggies and everything.